Discussion of a case where someone can make a false rape allegation & win soldier of the year:

 Our client forced her into a sexual relationship and then forced her to become a prostitute.
 She said that he recorded the sex videos without her permission (which is a felony).
 She now claimed to be deeply traumatized by the sex videos.
 These videos show two people engaging in consensual sex and prove that she made a false rape allegation.

-We also had social media/text evidence that showed that she initiated the relationship and that they were on friendly terms.
+We also had social media news evidence that showed that she initiated the relationship and that they were on friendly terms.
 This evidence proved that she was not a sex slave.
 When she learned of the additional evidence, she changed her story again.

 They had sex, but she desperately wanted a baby and he used her emotional weakness against her.
 The sex was not consensual because she only did it because she thought he may be able to help her get a baby.

-Then, then initiated a separation.
+Then, they initiated a separation.
 Again, they included the false rape allegations as evidence against our client.

 The separation was based on various factors, including adultery, conduct unbecoming (for having sex with a soldier’s wife), filming the sex, and various other allegations.